Introduction to Table storage in Azure

 You can address Azure tables directly using this address with the OData protocol.
 For more information, see OData.org.

 Accounts: All access to Azure Storage is done through a storage account.
-See Azure Storage Scalability and Performance Targets for details about storage account capacity.
+For more information about storage accounts, see Storage account overview.

 All access to Azure Cosmos DB is done through a Table API account.
 See Create a Table API account for details creating a Table API account.